LukaLazaraS/simple-storage-hardhat/README.md

+first touch to hardhat.

+this is sample hardhat project from Patrick Collins & freecodecamp's coure.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.